 Academic Programs and Courses

 The courses listed on the program pages to the left are being offered this fall, have openings, and are appropriate for first-year students.
 Most of the courses listed are 100-level, which means they are designed for students just starting to explore the field.
 There are some 200- and 300-level courses.
 These may be appropriate for you if you have a strong interest and some background in the field.
 Some do have prerequisites, though.
 Be sure to read the course descriptions to make sure you're eligible and that the course is right for you.
 There is also a list of courses with descriptions available in the Academic Life section.

 Making Course Requests

-On the online course request form, students select 10-15 courses from among the courses for first-year students and eight first-year seminar possibilities.
-From these requests we will attempt to enroll you in a full schedule.
-Full time DePauw students may take between 3.0 and 4.5 course credits each semester.
+The rest of your schedule will be created during course registration on campus in August.
+At that time, students select 10-15 courses from among the courses available for first-year students.
+Full-time DePauw students may take between 3.0 and 4.5 course credits each semester.
 A typical course is 1.0 course credits and a typical semester load is 4.0 course credits.
 In your first semester, one of these courses will be the First-Year Seminar, which counts as 1.0 course credits.